 For complete policy regulations and procedures, refer to Policy 3001-Student Tuition Refunds and the related Refund Policy procedure (3001p) for details.
 Refunds will be processed based on the date of receipt of the official written request or notification.
-Note that refunds may take up to 30 business days to process.
+Refunds on withdrawals or extenuating circumstances will only be processed after approvals from Register's Office.
+Students are advised to contact Register's Office for their requests and submit a refund request form.
+Once the approval is granted, refunds may take up to 30 business days to process.